 FHA-insured financing offers some of the industry's longest terms, even up to a maximum of 43 years for HUD 221(d)(4) loans.

 FHA-insured Financing: Low Interest Rates, Long Terms

 In addition, HUD 223(f) loans for multifamily acquisition and rehabilitation are fully amortizing for as long as 35 years (as long as the term and amortization isn’t more than 75% of the property's remaining economic life).
-HUD 223(f) loan rates are also highly competitive, with rates currently ranging between 4.10% to 4.75%.
+HUD 223(f) loan rates are also highly competitive, with below-market rates.
 These loans also offer the same leverage terms as HUD 221(d)(4) financing.

 Overall, longer amortizations produce lower payments.
 Moreover, these products come with lower rates than Fannie Mae and Freddie Mac 10-year fixed-rate loans.
 Furthermore, FHA-insured loans are government-insured loans that earn a AAA credit rating.

-hud 223(a)(7) Refinancing and hud 241(a) Supplemental Loans Offer borrowers Additional Options
+HUD 223(a)(7) Refinancing and HUD 241(a) Supplemental Loans Offer Borrowers More Options

 And, if you’re interested in getting additional financing for your property in order to make safety upgrades, environmental or energy efficient improvements, or expanding the footprint of current buildings on the property, HUD can also provide financing in the form of a HUD 241(a) supplemental loan.
 HUD 241(a) loans offer up to 90% LTC for for-profit entities, and up to 95% LTC for non-profits.

 In addition to the fact that these loan products are fully amortizing and have the industry’s longest amortizations, FHA-insured financing provides the most flexibility on DSCR (debt service coverage ratios).